ORTHOIN3D/interntest/README.md

 ## Introduction: the application

-The main objective is to develop a new online web software to manage 3d model printing: run process on it, check the result and send instruction to a printer API.
+The main objective is to develop a new online web software to drive a 3d model printer: run process on input model, check the result and send instruction to the printer.

 The applications is composed of "pages":